canjs/canjs/docs/can-canjs/can-infrastructure.md

 ## can-util

-[can-util] is a collection of many different modules that provide various JavaScript and DOM related utilities.
+[can-util] is a collection of many different modules that provide letious JavaScript and DOM related utilities.

 ### DOM Utilities